 The Board has established a pilot project to explore the effects of club meeting frequency on membership development and related statistics, effective 1 July 2007 to 1 July 2013.
-(June 2007 Mtg., Bd.
+The Board has approved the establishment of a transition plan from 1 July 2013 to 30 June 2015 for clubs in the Meeting Frequency Pilot project.
+(June 2013 Mtg., Bd.
 Dec.
-226)
+239)